Technologicat/mcpyrate/README.md

 - **Dialects, i.e. whole-module source and AST transforms**.
   - Think [Racket's](https://racket-lang.org/) `#lang`, but for Python.
-  - Define languages that use Python's surface syntax, but change the semantics; or plug in a per-module transpiler that (at import time) compiles source code from some other programming language into macro-enabled Python.
+  - Define languages that use Python's surface syntax, but change the semantics; or let you plug in a per-module transpiler that (at import time) compiles source code from some other programming language into macro-enabled Python.
 Also an AST [optimizer](http://compileroptimizations.com/) could be defined as a dialect.
 Dialects can be chained.
   - Sky's the limit, really.
 Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpyrate`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
-  - For documentation, see the docstrings in [`mcpyrate.dialects`](mcpyrate/dialects.py).
   - For debugging, `from mcpyrate.debug import dialects, StepExpansion`.
   - If writing a full-module AST transformer that splices the whole module into a template, see [`mcpyrate.splicing.splice_dialect`](mcpyrate/splicing.py).
   - See [full documentation of the dialect system](dialects.md).